-iOS App Encryption is a crucial aspect of Apple’s security infrastructure, designed to safeguard user data from unauthorized access.
+iOS App Encryption is a crucial aspect of Apple’s mobile application security infrastructure, designed to safeguard user data from unauthorized access.
 It comprises several layers of encryption that work together to provide comprehensive protection for sensitive information on iOS devices.

 iOS App Encryption

 The default protection levels in iOS Data Protection allow you to choose the level of encryption that best suits your needs.
-From no protection to complete protection, these levels provide varying degrees of security to protect your sensitive data from unauthorized access, incident or security breach.
+From no protection to complete protection, these levels provide varying degrees of mobile application security to protect your sensitive data from unauthorized access, incident or security breach.

 iOS App Encryption Default Levels